Magnum3D/MPB-03a/README.md

 Anyone found to be in violation of this license may not produce or discribute any products using these designs, and will have legal action taken against them.

-If you do end up producing boards commercially, a donation of 5% of the retail price or $4 per board would greatly be appreciated.
-Paypal (lwalkera at ieee.org), or bitcoin 1Cy1JwPiEEVS1RYxfHHFcmJMKbFNrb1Nqd work the best.